 As identified in the Public Transportation Agency Safety Plan (PTASP) regulation (49 C.F.R.
-Part 673), the Southeastern Wisconsin Regional Planning Commission (SEWRPC), as the Metropolitan Planning Organization (MPO) for the sevencounty southeastern Wisconsin area, will integrate transit agency performance targets and performance plans into VISION 2050, the regional land use and transportation system plan for Southeastern Wisconsin and the regional Transportation Improvement Program (TIP).
+Part 673), the Southeastern Wisconsin Regional Planning Commission (SEWRPC), as the Metropolitan Planning Organization (MPO) for the seven-county southeastern Wisconsin area, will integrate transit agency performance targets and performance plans into VISION 2050, the regional land use and transportation system plan for Southeastern Wisconsin and the regional Transportation Improvement Program (TIP).
 The Commission will include a description in the TIP of how the programmed projects promote the achievement of the highway and transit performance targets, including the established regional transit safety performance targets.

 Consistent with the Cooperative Agreement for Continuing Transportation Planning for the Southeastern Wisconsin Region, entered into on January 21, 2020, and the Performance Measure Cooperation Written Documentation, finalized on April 26, 2018, the Commission will cooperatively establish performance targets, share data, and prepare system performance reports in coordination with the Wisconsin Department of Transportation (WisDOT) and transit operators.

 As part of this cooperative process, transit operators will share transit safety performance data and targets with SEWRPC to assist with the development of initial regional safety performance targets for consideration by transit operators in the Region.
-SEWRPC will coordinate with transit operators on the development of the regional transit safety performance targets, to be completed by January 20, 2021.
-The final transit safety performance targets will be integrated into VISION 2050 and the TIP by July 20, 2021.
+SEWRPC will coordinate with transit operators on the development of the regional transit safety performance targets for inclusion in subsequent updates of VISION 2050 and the TIP.

-Targets Transmitted State Entity Name Date Targets Transmitted to the State Wisconsin Department of Transportation July 29 th , 2020 Targets Transmitted to the Metropolitan Metropolitan Planning Organization Name Date Targets Transmitted Planning Organization(s) Southeastern Wisconsin Regional Planning Commission July 29 th , 2020
+Targets Transmitted State Entity Name Date Targets Transmitted to the State Wisconsin Department of Transportation October 3 rd , 2023 Targets Transmitted to the Metropolitan Metropolitan Planning Organization Name Date Targets Transmitted \ Planning Southeastern Wisconsin Regional Planning October 3 rd , 2023